jbierfeldt/jbierfeldt.github.io/_posts/2018-07-05-a-thank-you-note-to-myself-for-writing-readable-code.markdown

 ---
 layout: "post"
-title: "A Thank You Note to Myself for Writing Readable Code"
+title: "A Thank You Note to My Past Self"
 date: "2018-07-05 14:16"
 ---